 The Fitness Lowdown: January EditBy Alicia Grimshaw

 Any brand or company that’s pedalling detox teas or ways to beat the Christmas indulgence belong in the bin.
 We’re about feeling empowered at About Time, and if that means feeling good by purchasing a new pair of legging, taking part in gym class or leaving your fitness comfort zone, we’re all for it.
+And if you’re looking for fitness at home, see here for the best rowing machine.
 Here’s what’s happening on the fitness and wellness scene in London this month:

 January Fitness Lowdown: New Events

 The Lowdown: Fancy something a little different?
 Up your street smarts with a lesson in Urban Krav Maga from the team at Street Smart Survival on Ace Hotel’s Rooftop.

 What to Expect: Centred around scenario-based self-defense techniques, you will be taught a number of tactics that can be used in real life environments drawing from various different fighting systems including Krav Maga, Karate, Aikido, Boxing, Muay Thai, MMA and Jiu Jitsu.
 Dependent on technique rather than punching power or brute strength, these monthly sessions will ensure that you’re ready for anything and always one step ahead.
 Remember: action always beats reaction.

 Where: 100 Shoreditch High St, London E1 6JQ

 The Lowdown: Renowned for their big beats, Boom Cycle are giving Hammersmith a reason to rise this January.
 Kick starting on 15th January (6:30am and 7:30am), Boom Cycle will be hosting ‘Boom Jungle‘ – a morning rave ride experience.